tutomiko/nam/DEVELOPMENT_SKILL.md

 NAM PROJECT DEVELOPMENT SKILL
 (How to build modules/projects on top of the "nam" framework.
 This is a usage manual, not a nam-internals doc.
-You are building a PROJECT that runs on nam, not modifying nam itself.)

 SOURCE: https://github.com/tutomiko/nam